oblio360/hearthstone-blog/_posts/2015-11-19-hearthcraft-key-commons.md

 ---
 layout: post
-title: "Hearthcraft Key Cards: common neutral cards"
+title: "HearthCraft Key Cards: common neutral cards"
 ---

-This article is a part of the *Hearthcraft* series of articles, where I discuss about the cards that should be crafted first in Hearthstone, when playing on a budget.
+This article is a part of the *HearthCraft* series of articles, where I discuss about the cards that should be crafted first in Hearthstone, when playing on a budget.
 And we're all playing on a budget.

 <img src="/images/posts/hearthcraft-basics/dust.jpeg" alt="Dust" style="display: block; margin: 0 auto;">